Azure/azure-functions-openai-extension/samples/rag-aisearch/README.md

 ## Managed Identity and Endpoint Configuration

-1. Configure AI Search API Access Control (Strongly Recommended to use RBAC) - Update the AI Search API access control to `Role-based access control`:
+1. Configure AI Search API Access Control (strongly recommended to use RBAC) - Update the AI Search API access control to `Role-based access control`:
    * Navigate to **Settings** → **Keys** → **API Access Control**.
    * If API keys must be used, refer to the [Use of API Keys](#use-of-api-key) section.

-2. Assign Required Roles (Strongly Recommended to use managed identity) - Ensure the user or function app's managed identity has the following roles assigned:
+2. Assign Required Roles (strongly recommended to use managed identity) - Ensure the user or function app's managed identity has the following roles assigned:
    * **Search Service Contributor**: Provides access to manage search service resources like indexes and indexers.
    * **Search Index Data Contributor**: Provides read/write access to search indexes.